destiny-evidence/destiny-repository/docs/codebase/structure.rst

 - **Base Classes:** For each persistence implementation to inherit.
   - **Persistence implementation (SQL):** Base classes designed for each domain module to inherit, and the interface to the data store itself (e.g., a SQL session generator).

+SDK
+---
+- **Models:** The SDK defines shared models for the API interface.